Day 1: Exercises to Intermediate R Course 2025

 Compare different linkage methods (complete, single, average,

-dataset.
+ward.D2) on the iris dataset.
 Create dendrograms for each

 method and observe how they differ in their clustering patterns.